vlastikcz/bookstore-app/README.md

 1. Start the infrastructure dependencies you need, e.g. `docker compose -f infra/compose/docker-compose.yaml up postgres` (and optionally add `envoy keycloak` if you want to exercise the full stack).
 2. Launch the catalog service with `make run-local`.
 The `local` Spring profile points the service at `localhost` PostgreSQL and enables an in-process HS256 JWT issuer/decoder so Keycloak is not required for inner-loop work.
 3. On startup the service logs ready-to-use Bearer tokens for `admin` and `staff` roles.
 Copy the value after `Authorization: Bearer ...` and add it to Postman/curl requests.
-4. When routing through Envoy, keep sending the `Accept: application/vnd.bookstore.v1+json` header—Envoy matches that media type, validates JWTs via Keycloak’s JWKS, applies local rate limiting (100 req/min), and forwards the request downstream with an `X-Request-Id` header.
+4. When routing through Envoy, keep sending the `Accept: application/vnd.bookstore.v1+json` header—Envoy matches that media type, validates JWTs via Keycloak’s JWKS, applies local rate limiting (100 req/min), and forwards the request downstream with a `Request-Id` header.

 ### Gateway